 Cultural immersion trail

-Wurundjeri Woi-Wurrung Cultural Heritage Aboriginal Corporation are currently working with design consultant Kelp Creative to create an experiential trail along the banks of the creek.
-This trail will highlight the cultural and natural values of the waterway, and celebrate Moonee Ponds Creek as a place owned, lived in and celebrated by Wurundjeri people.
+Wurundjeri Woi-Wurrung Cultural Heritage Aboriginal Corporation are continuing to work with the Chain of Ponds Collaboration and design consultant Kelp Creative to create an experiential trail along the banks of the creek.
+The trail will highlight the cultural and natural values of the waterway, and celebrate Moonee Ponds Creek as a place owned, lived in and celebrated by Wurundjeri people.

-This project is supported by the Department of Energy, Environment & Climate Action (DEECA) through the Port Phillip Bay Fund.
+Design of the trail is underway and construction is expected to be completed by January 2025.
+This part of the project is supported by the Department of Energy, Environment & Climate Action (DEECA) through the Port Phillip Bay Fund.

 What to expect